-Chief Financial Officer - Stockland - (Executive) Appointed 26 February 2010
+Chief Financial Officer - Stockland - (Executive) - Alternate Director for Matthew Quinn

 Mr Foster was appointed an alternate Director for Mr Quinn on 26 February 2010.
 Mr Foster joined Stockland Group in February 2010 with 25 years of financial experience, including 15 years in the financial services industry.
-For the past 10 years he has held CFO roles in three major organisations including Colonial First State Investments, Challenger Financial Services and HBOS Australia.
+For the preceding 10 years before joining Stockland Group he held CFO roles in three major organisations including Colonial First State Investments, Challenger Financial Services and HBOS Australia.
 In his most recent role at HBOS Australia, Mr Foster led the Corporate Services Division and was also the Chairman of the HBOSA Assets & Liabilities Committee and the HBOSA Learning Council.
-With significant exposure to the property sector throughout his career, he was a Director of Colonial First State's property trust and managed the property accounting team for the trust.
+He has had significant exposure to the property sector throughout his career, including being a Director of the responsible entity listed Colonial First State property trust.
 Mr Foster commenced his career with a major global accounting firm in the UK.